MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 > [!NOTE]
 > The suite navigation bar search box is not available for all customers at this time, but these options can still be set now and they will take effect when it becomes available.

-For the tasks listed below, you will use PowerShell with SharePoint PnP PowerShell extensions.
+For the tasks listed below, you'll use PowerShell with SharePoint PnP PowerShell extensions.
 You can install and learn more about how to get started [here](/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets).
-You will sign into your site or site collection using this command:
+You'll sign into your site or site collection using this command:

 ```powershell
 Connect-PnPOnline -Url <yoursiteurl> -UseWebLogin